mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 **Note** that the datastore needs to be unlocked before conflicts can be reconciled; such changes will be held until the datastore is unlocked, and all other changes will be applied if possible.

+The conflict reconciliation is performed as follows:

+1. A read/write IndexedDB transaction is opened against the `pending` and stable collections (`items` then `keystores`).
+2. All conflicting items are reconciled (potentially adding new keystore changes to be reconciled).
+3. All conflicting keystores are reconciled.
+4. The IndexedDB transaction is committed.

 #### Keystore Conflicts

 Resolving keystore conflicts is relatively simple; the final keystore is a union of all keys present in the (local and remote) pending and stable versions.